 The purpose of the Gender Equality and Women, Peace and Security (WPS) Resource Package is to enhance the skills and capacity of DPO personnel, as guided by the ten Security Council resolutions on WPS and further elaborated by the 2018 DPKO/DFS Policy on Gender Responsive United Nations Peace Operations (“Gender Policy”).

 UN Infantry Battalion Manual (UNIBAM) Second Edition January 2020

 The purpose of the United Nations Infantry Battalion Manual (UNIBAM) is twofold.
-It provides Troop Contributing Countries (TCCs) with guidance on how to train, equip units deploying to UN Peacekeeping Missions, and it provides battalion commanders and staff, company commanders, platoon commanders and sub-unit leaders in UN Peacekeeping with a reference to effectively plan and conduct operations and tasks in support of a UN mandate.
+It provides Troop Contributing Countries (TCCs) with guidance on how to train and equip units deploying to UN Peacekeeping Missions, and it provides battalion commanders and staff, company commanders, platoon commanders and sub-unit leaders in UN Peacekeeping with reference to effectively plan and conduct operations and tasks in support of a UN mandate.

 UN Military Engineer Unit & CET Search Detect Manual

 This Manual describes the United Nations (UN) Military Engineer Unit and Counter Explosive Threat (CET)- Search and Detect process, focusing on Military Engineer support to a UN Mission I and Force Headquarters · (FHQ).
 The UN Military Engineer Unit's size and composition depend on the size, composition and requirements of the UN Mission it supports and the physical characteristics of the Mission area.

 This manual covers the contingent-owned ammunition for troop and police contributing countries (T/PCCs) in order to promote and strengthen the safety of ammunition stockpiles, improve storage facilities, and improve the logistical aspects of ammunition under field storage, and highlights the need for remediation of firing ranges following their closure.